Remarketing Google vs. Facebook: What to Know

 Google and Facebook are both marketing goldmines for brands, but which one works best for retargeting shoppers?
+Find out as we compare the two.

 "Retargeting" and "remarketing" are terms that are often thrown around the world of digital marketing as if they are universally understood.
 In truth, though, retargeting has been around as a marketing practice for decades, even before ecommerce, display ads, Google, and social media.
 Before the Internet, brands sent communications to their customers via TV and physical mailers, suggesting products and services that might have interested customers based on what the brands knew about their interests from past purchases or even through things like magazine subscriptions.